 Every year we are seeing more and more Arctic vessels offering breathtaking and adrenaline-pumping activities.

-Arctic cruises on the other hand have taken a much slower approach to offering activities outside of the usual hiking and Zodiac rides.
+Arctic cruises and Iceland cruises on the other hand have taken a much slower approach to offering activities outside of the usual hiking and Zodiac rides.
 And depending on the exact Arctic itinerary some cruises have activity restraints due to polar bear safety.
 But before you judge the activity level of Arctic cruises, know this: every year we are seeing more and more Arctic vessels offering breathtaking and adrenaline-pumping activities.
 On select Arctic itineraries you can now participate in helicopter-assisted excursions, kayaking, and overnight camping just like you could in Antarctica.
 And what’s even more exciting, polar vessels like the Ultramarine, Le Commandant Charcot and 50 Years of Victory now offer a range of Arctic activities not found on Antarctica cruises like ice fishing, hot air ballooning and mountain biking.

 For those of us lucky enough to have traveled to both, Antarctica and the Arctic are difficult to compare and overall experience is often dictated by the circumstances and encounters of each cruise.
 In our experience, most travelers will visit Antarctica first, but this could be simply because it is better known.
 Contact one of the Adventure Specialists at AdventureSmith to further explore the differences of Arctic vs Antarctic cruises.